LiliaFramework/Lilia/documentation/docs/libraries/lia.md

 **Purpose**

-Prints a coloured error message prefixed with “$Lilia$”.
+Prints a coloured console message prefixed with "[Lilia] [Error]".
+This does not halt script execution; it is purely for logging.

 **Parameters**